-Action: The City will continue to conduct code enforcement inspections on a complaint basis.
-Eligible property owners will be directed to the City's rehabilitation program for assistance in correcting code violations.
+The City will continue to conduct code enforcement inspections on a complaint basis.
+If successful in establishing a housing rehabilitation program (Program F-1), eligible property owners will be directed to the rehabilitation program for assistance in correcting code violations.

 Discussion: The City Building Division is responsible for enforcing both state and City regulations governing maintenance of all buildings and property.
-Due to currently minimal City staffing levels, code enforcement is complaint-based.
-The Building

-Division responds to approximately 100 complaints per year.
+Due to current minimal City staffing levels, code enforcement is complaint-based.
+The Building Division responds to approximately 150 complaints per year.